Intermountain Healthcare tightens overnight visitor guidelines

-UTAH (ABC4) – Due to increasing patient volumes and the prevalence of the Omicron variant, intermountain is temporarily tightening visitor guidelines in its hospitals and clinics.
+UTAH (ABC4) – Due to increasing patient volumes and the prevalence of the Omicron variant, Intermountain Healthcare is temporarily tightening visitor guidelines in its hospitals and clinics.

 Overnight visitors will only be allowed for pediatric patients, laboring and postpartum mothers, and patients who are suffering from dementia or are critically ill or at end of life.